-The majority of the IWK employees are members of this plan, which is funded equally by employee and employer contributions.
-The employer's contributions are included in the IWK's operating expenses.
+The majority of IWK Health employees are members of this plan, which is funded equally by employee and employer contributions.
+The employer's contributions are included in IWK Health's operating expenses.
 Health Association Nova Scotia administers this long-term disability plan.
-The IWK's responsibility with regard to this plan is limited to its contributions and it has no claim on the surplus or responsibility for any unfunded amounts that may occur.
+IWK Health's responsibility with regard to this plan is limited to its contributions and it has no claim on the surplus or responsibility for any unfunded amounts that may occur.